Kean Welcomes the Class of 2028 with Joyful Freshman Convocation

 For his part, Birdsell advised the freshmen to be engaged, and don't be afraid to fail – or succeed.
 He also told the new students that each of them is a welcome and valuable part of the Kean Cougar community.
 "Not only do you belong here, not only do we want you, we believe you complete us," he said.
 "We need your thoughts; we need your energy; we need the brilliance you bring to this University."

 The newest Kean Cougars now embark on what is sure to be a life-changing year for them.
 New friends, new experiences, new academic discoveries and more await at Kean.
 "I feel nervous.
-But at the same time, I feel welcome," said freshman biology major Laura Florez, who moved from Colombia to the City of Elizabeth seven years ago.
+But at the same time, I feel welcomed," said freshman biology major Laura Florez, who moved from Colombia to the City of Elizabeth seven years ago.
 She is now the first in her family to go to college.
 "Seeing the upperclass students makes me feel good about myself.
 I think I could be like that.
 I'm ready to start a new chapter."